What Is Globalization?

 Use free trade agreements to improve the competitiveness of US businesses, increase total trade, and boost overall economic growth.

 Work within the WTO and various free trade agreements to settle disputes, ensure fairness, protect intellectual property and investment rights, and promote reciprocity and growth.
-Improve the rules of the system rather than abandoning the rules.
+Improve the rules of the system rather than abandon them.

 Coordinate with allies to confront trade abuses.